-Academic integrity and mutual respect between instructor and student are central to the academic policy and reflected in the attendance regulations.
-Student presence is mandatory and counts toward the final grade.
+Academic integrity and mutual respect between the instructor and student are the foundation of any academic institution.
+This is reflected in the attendance policy.
+Class attendance is mandatory and counts towards the final grade.
+The number of absences is based on the number of class meetings missed.
+Students who arrive late or depart early from class may be counted as absent